Vegan Frozen Banana Chocolate Pie

 When ready to serve, remove from the freezer and using a sharp knife, slice it into sixteen equal slices.
-Enjoy this delicious frozen banana chocolate pie with some fresh raspberries, freshly sliced banana, or vegan caramel sauce.
+Enjoy this delicious frozen banana chocolate pie with some fresh raspberries, freshly sliced bananas, or vegan caramel sauce.

 Vegan Frozen Banana Chocolate PieCourse: DessertCuisine: CanadianDifficulty: Easy

 This vegan frozen banana chocolate pie is the best dessert you can serve your family and friends after a barbecue dinner.
-Its vegan crust is moist and its banana filling gooey and delicious.
+Its vegan crust is moist and its banana filling is gooey and delicious.